railsgirls/guides.railsgirls.com/_pages/new-page.md

 get "pages/about"
 {% endhighlight %}

-To see your new about page, take your browser to <http://localhost:3000/pages/about> or, or append `/pages/about` to your preview URL.
+To see your new about page, take your browser to <http://localhost:3000/pages/about> (or append `/pages/about` to your preview URL).
 You should now see the new page you just created!

+{% coach %}
+Talk about routes for a moment.
+How does the `config/routes.rb` file define what routes Rails listens to?
+Explain that every page in the app needs a route in this file, otherwise Rails won't know how to show it.
+{% endcoach %}

 ## Add a link to your navigation bar

 Now that we know the new page works, let's make sure people can visit it by creating a link for it in the navigation bar.
+That way they don't have to guess that page exists and try to find it on their own.

-Open `app/views/layouts/application.html.erb` in your Text Editor and under these lines:
+Open `app/views/layouts/application.html.erb` in your Text Editor and under these lines of HTML:

 {% highlight erb %}
 <li class="nav-item">